-Best results are achieved when you are represented by an experienced accident injury attorney who has a complete understanding of personal injury law and has handled many personal injury law suits.
+Best results are achieved when you are represented by an experienced accident injury attorney who has a complete understanding of personal injury law, including slip and fall claims, and has handled many personal injury law suits.
 Don't take chances with an accident lawyer who has little experience handling personal injury law suits.
 Insurance company lawyers will instantly spot and exploit that weakness to either deny your claim entirely or reduce it to a fraction of what you could have received with better legal representation.

 This office has successfully handled personal injury law suits since opening in 1998.
 Edmonton lawyer Jerry D. Kiriak has represented personal injury victims since 1993.